shaynekasai/urlshortener/README.md

 Author: Shayne Kasai
 Purpose: exercise to shorten URLs

-Please be gentle, this is my first time with Mongo and F3
+Please be gentle, this is my first time with MongoDB, 0MQ, and F3's REST functionality

 # Requirements
 There are a few things required to run this